Frequently Asked Questions for New and Current Fellows

 a.
 Fellows are encouraged to consider speaking on a topic of interest at the Fellows' Talk during the ACNM Annual Meeting.
 Please reach out to your FACNM Board of Governors Regional Representative if interested.

 b.
 Fellows are invited to serve as mentors to students and new midwives.
 Please reach out to Kristen Ostrem-Niemcewicz, DNP, MSN, CNM, FNP-BC, FACNM and Heather Findletar Hines, DNP, CNM, FACNM to get involved.

 c.
 Fellows are encouraged to review scholarship and award applications for the ACNM Foundation.
 Please reach out to the ACNM Foundation President if interested.

 d.
 Fellows are encouraged to consider running for the FACNM Board of Governors.
-Learn more about their job description in the FACNM BOG Standing Rules of Procedure
+Learn more about their job description in the FACNM BOG Standing Rules of Procedure and positions available.

 Fellows are asked to sit in the Fellows section of the convocation during the opening session of the Annual Meeting, during which time they should wear their medallion.
 Fellows do not need to wear their medallions at any other time.